A Honolulu Empty Homes Tax: Impacts on Housing Supply and County Revenue

 A second source of uncertainty is the share of empty home owners who would be willing to convert their unit rather than pay the tax.
 The tax is sufficiently large that owners would need to seriously consider whether they are willing to pay a 3% tax every year, on top of existing property tax.
 For a $1,000,000 property, the bill would be $30,000 each year.
 High-wealth owners may still prefer to keep their units empty or for occasional personal use, but doing so would carry a large cost.
 In Vancouver, 54% of homes switched from vacant to occupied once the tax was implemented.
 However, it’s not obvious that this drop should be entirely attributed to the tax.
 Other policies and larger economic factors could have contributed to the change in Vancouver, but the observed change represents a plausible market response.

-The tool below allows users to input their own assumptions about vacancy rates, homeowner behavior and vacancy duration to visualize potential policy outcomes.
+The tool below allows users to input their own assumptions about vacancy rates and homeowner behavior to visualize potential policy outcomes.
 Hovering over different combinations of the vacancy rate and willingness of owners to convert their units reveals different impacts.
-People may have different opinions about the true vacancy rate, the likelihood a vacant homeowner would convert their unit or the typical duration of vacancy.
+People may have different opinions about the true vacancy rate and the likelihood a vacant homeowner would convert their unit.
 The tool allows you to view possible policy outcomes for whatever you think the true numbers are.

 Housing Supply and County Revenue Calculator